qlik-oss/corectl/docs/corectl_remove.md

   -c, --config string            path/to/config.yml where parameters can be set instead of on the command line -e, --engine string            URL to engine (default "localhost:9076")
-      --headers stringToString   Headers to use when connecting to qix engine (default []) -h, --help                     help for reload
+      --headers stringToString   Headers to use when connecting to qix engine (default []) -h, --help                     help for remove
-      --noSave                   Do not save the app after doing reload --silent                   Do not log reload progress
-      --ttl string               Engine session time to live (default "30")
+      --noSave                   Do not save the app after doing reload --ttl string               Engine session time to live (default "30")
 ```